Postgraduate Course

 English language qualifications

 If English is not your first language, or you have not successfully completed your highest level of qualification in English, you will need an English language qualification.
-For this course you will need a minimum of IELTS 6.5 or above.
+For this course you will need IELTS 6.0, with a minimum of 6.0 in each area.

 Recognition of Prior Learning or Experience